 There are 13 vitamins that the body absolutely needs: vitamins A, C, D, E, K and the B vitamins (thiamine, riboflavin, niacin, pantothenic acid, biotin, vitamin B-6, vitamin B-12 and folate).
 Avocados naturally contain many of these vitamins.

-- MONOUNSATURATED FATS (3g per serving) – Helps to lower blood cholesterol if used in place of saturated fats.
+Helps to lower blood cholesterol if used in place of saturated and trans fats.

-- VITAMIN C (2.6 mg/4% DV per serving) –A water−soluble vitamin that is necessary for normal growth and development.
-Vitamin C is one of many antioxidants.
-Antioxidants are nutrients that block some of the damage caused by free radicals, which are by-products that result when our bodies transform food into energy.
+A water−soluble vitamin and antioxidant that is necessary for normal growth and development.
 Vitamin C is required for the growth and repair of tissues in all parts of your body.
 It is necessary to form collagen, an important protein used to make skin, scar tissue, tendons, ligaments, and blood vessels.

-- VITAMIN B6 (0.086 mg/4% DV per serving) –A water−soluble vitamin.
-Water-soluble vitamins dissolve in water.
-The body cannot store them.
-That means you need a continuous supply of such vitamins in your diet.
-Vitamin B6 helps the immune system produce antibodies.
+A water−soluble vitamin that helps the immune system produce antibodies.
 Antibodies are needed to fight many diseases.
 Vitamin B6 helps maintain normal nerve function and form red blood cells.
 The body uses it to help break down proteins.
-The more protein you eat, the more vitamin B6 you need.
+The more protein you eat, the more Vitamin B6 you need.